 Anne has supported undergraduate fashion students at UCA in their cultural and theoretical studies since 2005.
 She graduated with a Master’s degree in History of Art, Philosophy and Italian Philology from the Rheinische Friedrich-Wilhelms-Universität in Bonn (Germany).

-She is currently undertaking a part-time PhD in History of Art on 'Visual Culture and the Dynamics of Fashionability in 1920s Berlin' at University College London (UCL).
-In 2007 Anne completed her Postgraduate Certificate Teaching and Learning in Higher Education at the University for the Creative Arts (UCA).
+She is currently undertaking a part-time PhD in History of Art on ‘Otto Dix and Media Culture in Weimar Germany' at University College London (UCL).

 Since 2006 Anne has also worked as a London-based arts journalist for the German daily newspaper Frankfurter Allgemeine Zeitung (FAZ), reporting on exhibitions, auctions and art fairs in London and abroad.
-She has published 180+ articles, including reviews of Frieze London, Frieze Masters, Zoo Art Fair London, Art Basel Hong Kong, Art Basel Miami, Art Dubai and 1-54 Contemporary African Art Fair.
-In her role as a journalist she has interviewed artists such as Sean Scully and Michaël Borremans, photographers Annie Leibovitz and Mario Testino, street artist Slinkachu, fashion icon Daphne Guinness and fashion journalist Suzy Menkes.
+She has published 180+ articles, including reviews of Frieze London, Frieze Masters, Zoo Art Fair London, Art Basel Hong Kong, Art Basel Miami, Art Dubai and 1-54 Contemporary African Art Fair in Marrakesh.
+In her role as a journalist she has interviewed artists such as Sean Scully and Michaël Borremans, photographer Mario Testino, street artist Slinkachu, fashion icon Daphne Guinness and fashion journalist Suzy Menkes.

-In 2008-2009 Anne was Acting Theory Coordinator in the School of Fashion and from 2001–2002 a Graduate Teaching Assistant at the University of Bonn, ‘Art History: Theories and Methods’ and ‘Introduction to the History of Architecture’, and between 2016 and 2018 as an Associate Lecturer on the BA (Hons) ‘Culture, Criticism and Curation’ course at Central Saint Martins.
+In 2008-2009 and 2011-2012 Anne was Acting Theory Coordinator in the School of Fashion.
+She has taught from 2001–2002 as a Postgraduate Teaching Assistant at the University of Bonn, ‘Art History: Theories and Methods’ and ‘Introduction to the History of Architecture’, and between 2016 and 2018 as an Associate Lecturer on the BA (Hons) ‘Culture, Criticism and Curation’ course at Central Saint Martins.

 - +44 (0) 1634 888 665